 If you’re buying an existing hotel, lenders will want to see the hotel’s key performance indicators (KPI).
-As with any business, a KPI will give an indication of the hotel’s performance.
+As with any business, a KPI will indicate the hotel’s performance.

 Lenders will require details of the occupancy rates and revenues.
-They’ll then calculate the revenues per available room (RevPAR) and the average daily rates (ADR) to establish how well the hotel is performing.
+They’ll then calculate the revenues per available room (RevPAR) and the average daily rates (ADR) to establish how well the hotel performs.